Xynous/Oxide-Installer/README.md

 # Development status:

-The project is still in development and possibly will be until I run out of features to implement, feel I done enough on this project for a functional simple use or I have moved onto a new project idea (as I quite a few ideas flowing in my head).
+The project is still in development in terms of the features mentioned below.
+Do note that this project is still in development and testing so if you decide to use it while in early development (Now) on your rust servers and something goes wrong.
+I am not responsible as you have been warned on the status of this project.

 # Planned features: